 However, depressed adults showed excellent memory for words from the mobility task presented under the Question cue, which we interpret as reflecting sustained attention.
 At encoding, the mobility task elicited longer RTs and lower accuracy than the animacy task.
 It is easy to see why—for example, because trees sway in the breeze, deciding whether oak is “mobile” is harder than deciding whether an oak is alive—and we think the additional consideration needed to render mobility judgments led to deeper encoding.
 At retrieval, the Question cue elicited longer RTs and more confident responses than the Side cue, suggesting more extended and successful memory searches.
 Thus, directing conceptual retrieval at words from the mobility task pairs a deep retrieval search with deep encoding.
-Behavioral studies report good performance in depression under these conditions (29; 30), and our ERP data highlight the neural mechanism: sustained recruitment of left parietal cortex, which was otherwise hypoactive.
+Behavioral studies report good performance in depression under these conditions (29; 30), and our ERP data highlight a possible neural mechanism of this effect: sustained recruitment of left parietal cortex, which was otherwise hypoactive.

-We speculate that this ERP effect may track relatively effortless recovery of episodic details, because when the Question cue was paired with words from the shallower encoding task (animacy judgment), memory accuracy was lower and left parietal activity was not seen.
-Instead, there was lasting activity over left PFC, which may reflect additional cue elaboration or careful selection from candidate memories following relatively poor encoding.
+We speculate that this ERP effect may track relatively effortless recovery of episodic details, because memory accuracy was lower and left parietal activity was not seen when the Question cue was paired with words from the shallower encoding task (animacy judgment).
+Instead, there was lasting activity over the left PFC, which may reflect additional cue elaboration or careful selection from candidate memories following relatively poor encoding.
 Interestingly, the only other imaging study of source memory in MDD we know of reported increased left frontal activation during recollection attempts in depressed versus healthy adults (52).
-That study did not manipulate encoding difficulty, but based on our data we predict that left PFC activation during source retrieval in MDD will be strongest when encoding is shallow and recollection is weakest.
+That study did not manipulate encoding difficulty, however; based on our data we predict that left PFC activation during source retrieval in MDD will be strongest when encoding is shallow and recollection is weakest.

 Our data may have treatment implications.
 As described earlier, imprecise retrieval is associated with depression and enhancing retrieval can speed recovery.
 Consideration of treatment mechanisms suggests an explanation.
 During cognitive behavioral therapy (CBT), patients recall difficult episodes from their lives and then reappraise them to reduce distress; here the importance of accurate retrieval is self-evident.
 But patients are also asked to imagine similar situations unfolding in the future so they can envision themselves effectively using new coping skills (53).
 Imagining future events depends on the same parieto-hippocampal circuitry that supports retrieval (54-55), and we have shown that activity in these circuits is blunted in MDD but can recover with adequate support.
 By extension, we speculate that effective CBT may be associated with improved functioning in parieto-hippocampal circuits.
 Given links between antidepressant effects and both functional and structural changes in the hippocampus (56), this argument may extend to psychopharmacological interventions as well.
-Finally, we expect that a sleep intervention would enhance memory retrieval in MDD, based on the negative relationship between sleep quality and ERP amplitudes observed shown in Figure 6.
+Finally, we expect that a sleep intervention would enhance memory retrieval in MDD, based on the negative relationship between sleep quality and ERP amplitudes observed in Figure 6.

-In summary, this study provides insight into the impact of depression on brain activity during retrieval.
+In summary, this study provides novel insight into the impact of depression on brain activity during retrieval.
 The central role of parieto-hippocampal activity in episodic memory is widely-known.
 These data indicate that the same circuitry may play an important but underappreciated part in depression and its treatment.

 Acknowledgements

-E.B. and D.G.D. were supported by NIMH grant R00 MH094438-03 (D.G.D) and by generous funding from McLean Hospital.
+The study was supported by NIMH grant R00 MH094438-03 (D.G.D) and by generous funding from McLean Hospital.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 The authors gratefully acknowledge Victoria Lawlor for assistance with recruitment and participant testing.

 Financial Disclosures